-10 Conclusion
+8 Conclusion

 We believe the formal system of science here-in presented to be a more powerful formulation of the laws of physics, as the fundamental physics is simply entailed by the minimalist definition of the observer itself.
-It further provides the means to derive the laws of physics from what amounts to a realization of the scientific method, propose a solution to the problem of the wave-function collapse, identify the wave-function as a special form of the Gibbs ensemble, account for the origin of the Born rule and finally provide a interpretation of quantum physics closely resembling that of statistical physics, where the ontology of system measurements takes precedence over the derived measure, thus side stepping the collapse problem.
-Finally, the framework supports both Yang-Mills theory and (at least classical) general relativity.
+It further provides the means to derive the laws of physics from what amounts to a realization of the scientific method, propose a solution to the problem of the wave-function collapse, identify the wave-function as a special form of the Gibbs ensemble, account for the origin of the Born rule and finally provide a interpretation of quantum physics closely resembling that of statistical physics, where the ontology of measurement events takes precedence over the derived measure, thus side stepping the collapse problem.
+Finally, the framework supports both quantum field theories as well as theories of quantum gravity.